RonSijm/RonSijm.Blazyload/README.md

 <img width="1069" alt="lazy-loading" src="https://user-images.githubusercontent.com/337928/225349617-8d64deff-58e5-4ac3-a65b-cd45841b27d1.png">

-In this example you have the main project, `"Host"` - which has a router which lazy-loads the `Weatherlib.dll` project, when the `/fetchdata/` page is visited.
+In this example you have the main project, `"Host"` - which has a router which lazy-loads the `Weatherlib.wasm` project, when the `/fetchdata/` page is visited.
-However, the FetchData requires a dependency `IWeatherResolver` that's also in the same `Weatherlib.dll` project.
+However, the FetchData requires a dependency `IWeatherResolver` that's also in the same `Weatherlib.wasm` project.
 With default Blazor this will throw an exception, and it's not possible to lazy-load classes from dependencies

 This article by Peter Himschoot describes the same problem that this library is trying to solve: https://blogs.u2u.be/peter/post/blazor-lazy-loading-and-dependency-injection